marylin-monroe/marylin-monroe/README.md

 **Currently my days are devoted to -**
 - ⛏️ Building HFT trading bots on Solana network.
-- 🔧 Developing DeFi protocols and yield strategies.
+- 🔧 Developing DeFi protocols and smart-contracts.
 - 🤲🏼 Contributing to open source DeFi projects.
 - 🦀 I will bypass any secure Cloudflare service on request.